 - Dispositions: Post-call automated workflows which are customizable to fit each company’s specific sales process.
 Selecting a disposition will log the call, take any relevant actions, and can then send the user on to the next record on the call list

-- DialSource Campaigns: Call lists (e.g., Leads, Contacts or Accounts) created from dynamic salesforce reports from which your sales representatives can call
+- DialSource Campaigns: Call lists (e.g., Leads, Contacts or Accounts) created from dynamic reports in your CRM from which your sales representatives can call

 What are Dispositions?